Note: Files are in Adobe (PDF) format.

 Review of Financial Position and Cash Flow

-Of the cash generated from operations during the period, US$5.4 million was allocated to capital expenditures, and advances for purchase of property, plant and equipment, and US$4.8 million for the repayment of borrowings.
-Our capex expenditures are constantly monitored to market conditions and could be adjusted as necessary.
+Of the cash generated from operations during the year, US$9.2 million was utilised for capital expenditures and advances for purchase of property, plant and equipment, while US$10.2 million was applied toward repaying borrowings.
+We continue to monitor capital expenditures closely in line with prevailing market conditions adjusting as necessary.

-Compared to 31 December 2024, total assets at 30 June 2024 reached US$445.9 million, an increase of US$17.6 million.
-This growth was primarily driven by the higher cash balance, partially offset by the reduced inventories.
-Shareholders' equity increased by US$6.0 million, supported by higher retained earnings and a favourable movement in the foreign currency translation reserve.
+Total assets at year-end 2025 reached US$436.5 million, an increase of US$8.3 million compared to year-end 2024, driven primarily by the higher cash balance and partially offset by lower inventories.
+Shareholders’ equity increased by US$14.7 million, supported by higher retained earnings, which were partially offset by an unfavourable movement in the foreign currency translation reserve.

 Commentary